-"4.3.
 Requirements for recording OBD information

-In case a malfunction with the previously active status occurs again, that malfunction may at the choice of manufacturer be directly given the "Pending DTC" and "confirmed and active DTC" status.
-Without without having been given the "potential DTC" status.
-If that malfunction ...
+In case a malfunction with the previously active status occurs again, that malfunction may at the choice of manufacturer be directly given the "Pending DTC " and "confirmed and active DTC" status without having been given the "potential DTC" status.
+If that malfunction is given the potential status, it shall also keep the previously active status during the time it is not yet confirmed or active.